Have Radical Federalists Hijacked the Constitution?

 But time can have a corrupting and corrosive influence.
 The freshly minted begins to erode.
 The Continental Congress didn’t have to worry about foundational changes that would later become problematic.
 As has been pointed out, our founding government had a balance of power based upon the equality of the states, each getting one and only one vote.

 The current Constitution is perhaps best known for enshrining redundancy into the American government.
-If the Continental Congress were still intact today, 50 state governors (and other elected state leaders) would be images-1leading the country—with the collaboration of 50 sets of state senates and houses, and 50 state court systems.
+If the Continental Congress were still intact today, 50 state governors (and other elected state leaders) would be leading the country—with the collaboration of 50 sets of state senates and houses, and 50 state court systems.

 Look at the current spate of presidential candidates and the campaign money that must be collected to project a “nationalized” media message.
 Voters seem lost in what are actually too few choices.
 Do we now have simply too much baggage?